J3ll3H/fairerprofilesteering/README.md

+# Fairer Profile Steering
+This is an adaption for 'Fairer Profile Steering', based on Profile Steering - Light.
+Original documentation found below.
+Done by Jelle de Haan in June 2025 for his BSc Thesis, titled 'Fairness in Demand-Side Energy Management'

 # Profile Steering - Light

 Simple implementation of the Profile Steering algorithm in Python.
 Utilizes device optimization code from DEMKit: https://github.com/utwente-energy/demkit/